7bvcxz/PIMsim/PIMsim/README.md

 ## 5. Debug Mode
 ```
-Can set debug mode in pim_config.h
+Can set 'debug mode' in pim_config.h
-Upgrade in progress,,, (written at 0913) (maybe finished at 0914)
+Also can watch the work flow related to certain pim_unit by setting 'watch_pimindex' in pim_config.h
 ```

 ## 6. Clean